Jounce-lang/RavensOne/archive/ROADMAP_Q1_2026.md

 ## Executive Summary

 With the core compiler complete and performing exceptionally (65,711 compilations/sec), Q1 2jnc26 focuses on **developer experience** and **ecosystem growth**.
-The goal is to make RavensOne accessible, discoverable, and delightful to use for the broader developer community.
+The goal is to make JounceOne accessible, discoverable, and delightful to use for the broader developer community.

 ### Strategic Priorities